1984hosting/1984-connector-for-dk-and-woocommerce/readme.md

 > **Do not open an issue ticket if you are reporting a security vulnerability.
 Contact 1984 Hosting directly via 1984@1984.is or the WordPress Security Team.**

 > [!IMPORTANT]
 > This is a code repository used for the development of **1984 DK Connection for WooCommerce**, a WordPress plugin.
-Using the raw source files without installing dependencies will not work and the `main` branch is considered unstable.
+Using the raw source files without installing dependencies using Composer will not work and the `main` branch is considered unstable.

 > [!NOTE]
 > To download a working version of the plugin, either visit the **[Releases Page](https://github.com/1984hosting/1984-dk-woo/releases)** and download the `1984-dk-woo.zip` file for a current version.
 In the future, you can visit [https://wordpress.org/plugins/1984-dk-woo/](https://wordpress.org/plugins/1984-dk-woo/) to get the currently stable release.